 Lately I’ve been feeling down because of a sense of loneliness.
-Although I have good friends in spots in different parts of India, I’ve struggled to make close friends where I’m living due to several factors, mainly because it’s a little hard and awkward to make close male friends, although I do have them in other places in the country.
-And the girls I find who could potentially be my friends are often immature in their faith and we have a problem relating to each other.
+Although I have good friends in spots in different parts of the country I’ve been living in, I’ve struggled to make close friends where I’m living due to several factors, mainly because it’s a little hard and awkward to make close male friends, especially as a married woman.
+And the girls I find who could potentially be my friends have a problem problem relating with me.
 Some other reasons are the language barrier, and I guess because I feel many people keep relationships at a shallow level and enjoy gossiping.

 I’m seeing that what you might call, “the international expat grapevine,” is very tight, and though friends of friends I’ve slowly been developing friendships with other American expat girls who have Indian significant others.
 I sent a message to one of them who has had more on-field experience than me, and this is what she responded:

-1) it’s not your imagination about relationships in India being on the surface — people here are very insecure and Indian women are not discreet about each other’s “heart issues” and gossiping is rampant
+‘1) it’s not your imagination about relationships (here) being on the surface — people here are very insecure and Indian women are not discreet about each other’s “heart issues” and gossiping is rampant

 2) spiritual warfare is ramped up and the opposer knows just how to amplify the intensity of the acculturation and discourage you from the calling on your life